cjbarrows/morbles/README.md

 [x] animation for ball exit
 [x] BUG: red inbounds, green out-of-bounds: didn't fail level [x] animation for ball drop
+[x] BUG: ball entry ballEntryInfo count of items should not change during gameplay [x] make sure 2 balls can't be in the entry chute at once (or fix it so they can...)

 ## Notes